 Loyalty tokens are the tokenized incentive program:

-• Earning rewards: Users earn LOYALTY tokens when they add liquidity to the pool or perform swaps within the pool.
+tokens when they add liquidity to the pool or perform swaps within the pool. - Proportional minting: The amount of

-• Decay mechanism: To prevent excessive rewards, a decay factor reduces the amount of tokens minted per action over time, encouraging consistent engagement.
+tokens minted is proportional to the value of the transaction (liquidity provided or swap size). - Decay mechanism: To prevent excessive rewards, a decay factor reduces the amount of tokens minted per action over time, encouraging consistent engagement.

 Dynamic swap fees

-• Greater discounts: Higher LOYALTY balances result in greater fee discounts.
+- Greater discounts: Higher LOYALTY balances result in greater fee discounts.

-Implemented in onComputeDynamicSwapFeePercentage:
+Implemented in onComputeDynamicSwapFeePercentage

 function onComputeDynamicSwapFeePercentage(